scandipwa/scandipwa.github.io/docs/installation/faq.md

 This indicates that one or multiple ports required for the setup are already in use by other processes.
 Please make sure following ports are not in use: `80, 334, 3307, 1080, 5601`.

-See [this instruction](https://appuals.com/how-to-kill-process-on-port/) to find out how to kill processess on specific ports.
+See [this instruction](https://appuals.com/how-to-kill-process-on-port/) to find out how to kill processes on specific ports.

 ## Database migration failed